DSC-Capstone/2024-25/mentors.md

 **Forming Groups**

 - Students' Quarter 2 (i.e. final) Projects **must** be completed in groups of 2-4.
-Individual projects will be allowed only by exception; to work alone, a student must meet with both their mentor and Suraj to justify why they should be permitted to work outside of a group.
+Individual projects will be allowed only by exception; to work alone, a student must meet with both their mentor and the instructor to justify why they should be permitted to work outside of a group.
 - How the Quarter 2 groups are formed is up to you; you can divide your students into groups yourself or have them self-organize.
 Quarter 2 Project groups will need to be finalized around Week 8 of Quarter 1.
 - With that said, students' Quarter 1 Projects can either be done individually or in groups; this is up to you.
 Possible strategies:
   - Have all students work on their Quarter 1 Projects individually.
 (If you do this, you should stress that each one of their submissions should look different.)
 When it is time to form Quarter 2 Project groups, assign students to groups.